ISC-HEI/ur3e-simulator/README.md

 ros2 run iscoin_driver demo.py
 ```

 The trajectories to be simulated are saved as `json` in the `iscoin_driver/config` directory.
-Custom trajectories can be passed to the demo script in the followin manner:
+Custom trajectories can be passed to the demo script in the following manner:

 ```bash
 ros2 run iscoin_driver demo.py --ros-args -p traj:=<path-to>/custom_traj.json